Marry Me Chicken Pasta: The Viral Recipe That Lives Up to the Hype

 What to Serve with Marry Me Chicken Pasta

-This pasta is rich and filling on its own, but here’s what we like to serve alongside it to round out the meal.
+This pasta is hearty on its own, but we like to serve it with these sides.

 Bread Is Non-Negotiable.